bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_DoorTypeTurnstile/Documentation.md

-Properties of Automatic gate used in railway.
-The property set can be used by the predefined type TURNSTILE of IfcDoor
+Properties of common to turnstyles or automatic gate used to control the flow of people or vehicles.
+The property set is applied to IfcDoor instances of predefined type TURNSTILE.